worstrickroll/aspectoshotfix/README.md

 # aspect-os

-The GitHub Pages Version of the AspectOS website, made by our wonderful team!
+Welcome!
+This is where you can find the code for the GitHub Pages Version of AspectOS!
+This is different from the Glitch and Replit version since we are starting fresh instead of just modifying code!